-- Investments in subsidiaries are accounted for at cost, less any impairment, in the parent entity. - Investments in associates are accounted for at cost, less any impairment, in the parent entity. - Dividends received from subsidiaries are recognised as other income by the parent entity and its receipt may be an indicator of an impairment of the investment.
+- Investments in subsidiaries are accounted for at cost, less any impairment, in the parent entity. - Dividends received from subsidiaries are recognised as other income by the parent entity and its receipt may be an indicator of an impairment of the investment.

-6. CONTINGENCIES OF THE PARENT ENTITY
+CONTINGENCIES OF THE PARENT ENTITY 6

-The parent entity had no contingent liabilities as at 30 June 2021 and 30 June 2020.
+The parent entity has no contingent liabilities as at 30 June 2022 and 30 June 2021.